MicrosoftLearning/mslearn-databricks/Instructions/Exercises/LA-01-Explore-Azure-Databricks.md

 1. Download the [**products.csv**](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv) file from `https://raw.githubusercontent.com/MicrosoftLearning/mslearn-databricks/main/data/products.csv` to your local computer, saving it as **products.csv**.
 1. In the sidebar, in the **(+) New** link menu, select **Add or upload data**.
 1. Select **Create or modify table** and upload the **products.csv** file you downloaded to your computer.
-1. In the **Create or modify table from file upload** page, ensure that your cluster is selected at the top right of the page.
-Then choose the **hive_metastore** catalog and its default schema to create a new table named **products**.
+2. In the **Create or modify table from file upload** page, ensure that your **Serverless Starter Warehouse** is selected at the top right of the page.
+Then choose your catalog and its default schema to create a new table named **products**.
-1. In the **Catalog Explorer** page when the **products** table has been created, in the **Create** button menu, select **Notebook** to create a notebook.
+3. In the **Catalog Explorer** page when the **products** table has been created, in the **Create** button menu, select **Notebook** to create a notebook.
-1. In the notebook, ensure that the notebook is connected to your cluster and then review the code that has been automatically been added to the first cell; which should look similar to this:
+4. In the notebook, ensure that the notebook is connected to your **Serverless Starter Warehouse** and then review the code that has been automatically been added to the first cell; which should look similar to this:

     ```python
     %sql
-    SELECT * FROM `hive_metastore`.`default`.`products`;
+    SELECT * FROM `<your catalog>`.`default`.`products`;
     ```

-1. Use the **&#9656; Run Cell** menu option at the left of the cell to run it, starting and attaching the cluster if prompted.
+5. Use the **&#9656; Run Cell** menu option at the left of the cell to run it, starting and attaching the cluster if prompted.
-1. Wait for the Spark job run by the code to complete.
+6. Wait for the Spark job run by the code to complete.
 The code retrieves data from the table that was created based on the file you uploaded.
-1. Above the table of results, select **+** and then select **Visualization** to view the visualization editor, and then apply the following options:
+7. Above the table of results, select **+** and then select **Visualization** to view the visualization editor, and then apply the following options:
     - **Visualization type**: Bar
     - **X Column**: Category
     - **Y Column**: *Add a new column and select* **ProductID**. *Apply the* **Count** *aggregation*.